Rutgers defeats Indiana, snaps Big Ten home losing streak - WHIZ News

+“Whenever my name was called, just to execute my job,” the freshman Brown said of his career day.
+“That was pretty much it.”

-Rutgers (4-3, 1-3 Big Ten) snapped a 21-game conference home losing streak, last winning a conference home game in 2017 against Maryland.
+It was good enough to snap a 21-game conference home losing streak for Rutgers (4-3, 1-3 Big Ten).
+The last conference home win was against Maryland in 2017.
 It was the longest home conference game losing streak in Big Ten history.

 Indiana (3-5, 1-4 Big Ten) opened the game with a 93-yard touchdown return on the kickoff as Jaylin Lucas went untouched to put the Hoosiers up 7-0.